zgq7799/PaperCrawler/README.md

 * A simple tool to crawl papers information.

-* Now this project only support for AAAI / ACL series conferences(such as ACL, EMNLP, COLING, NAACL, CoNLL... , you can see my code).
+* Now this project only support for AAAI / ACL series conferences(such as ACL, EMNLP, COLING, NAACL, CoNLL... , please see my code).

 * You can specify your keywords, events, years and so on.